5724gnvasya/Tracking-satellites-based-on-TLE-data/README.md

    To study the behavior of satellites, asteroids, and other celestial objects, gaining insights into the universe and its phenomena.
 * <b>Amateur satellite enthusiasts:</b>
   To observe and track satellites, learning about their orbits, purposes, and characteristics.
-* <b>Military and defense organizations:</b>
-  To monitor and track satellites used for surveillance, communication, and navigation, ensuring national security.
 * <b>Environmental monitoring and disaster response teams:</b>
   To track satellites used for Earth observation, such as those monitoring weather patterns, climate change, or natural disasters.

 <h3>Benefits of a satellite tracking program:</h3>

-* <b>Improved satellite operation and maintenance:</b>
-  By monitoring satellite health and position, operators can quickly respond to issues, reducing downtime and improving overall performance.
 * <b>Enhanced scientific research:</b>
    Accurate tracking data enables researchers to study satellite behavior, orbit dynamics, and the effects of space weather on satellite operations.
 * <b>Increased situational awareness:</b>
    Tracking satellites helps identify potential collisions, enabling evasive maneuvers to prevent damage or loss of satellites.
-* <b>Better communication and navigation:</b>
-   Accurate tracking data ensures that communication and navigation satellites remain in their designated orbits, providing reliable services to users.
-* <b>Environmental monitoring and disaster response:</b>
-  Satellite tracking enables timely monitoring of environmental changes, such as deforestation, ocean currents, or natural disasters, facilitating more effective response and mitigation efforts.
 * <b>Education and outreach:</b>
   Satellite tracking programs can engage the public in space exploration, inspiring interest in STEM fields and promoting a better understanding of space and its applications.
 * <b>Commercial applications:</b>